 A healthy metabolism also depends on an alkaline environment for over-acidity corrodes body tissue and slows metabolism.
 What you eat needs to balance your body chemistry and bring harmony, not wreak havoc.

-Our urine should fluctuate between slightly acidic to alkaline for fist thing in the morning your urine will be slightly acidic which it is best to test yourself mid-morning and or before for morning caffeine hit!
+Our urine should fluctuate between slightly acidic to alkaline for first thing in the morning your urine will be slightly acidic so it is best to test yourself mid-morning and or before morning caffeine hits!

 The body will do anything to stop getting too acidic and will tend to store toxins and acid wastes in our body fat, thus inviting body fat to hang around.
 There are certain minerals which have a good neutralising capacity and help to detoxify strong acids.
 These minerals include potassium, calcium, magnesium and sodium.
 A healthy body will have a good reserve of these minerals to protect the body from exposure to too much acid. if these levels are too low for a prolonged acidic lifestyle then calcium will be leached out from our bones and magnesium from our muscles.